Portugal Healthcare Information and Options for Expats

 How Does the Portuguese Healthcare System Work for Expats?

-This is because expats can bypass long queues and waiting lists associated with the public healthcare system.
+This is because expats can bypass long queues and waiting lists associated with the public Portugal Healthcare System.
 Apart from this, some services such as eye care and dental services, which have limited coverage through the NHS are well covered under private healthcare services.

 Necessary Insurance Paperwork for Expats